Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 \subsubsection{Non-Brownian suspensions: Jammed materials}

-When the typical size $a$ of the colloidal particles increases, Brownian motion becomes negligible and thermal fluctuations are less relevant.
-This is because the typical time scale for a Brownian particle to diffuse over a distance comparable to its own size scales as $a^2/D_0$, where $D_0$ is the single particle diffusion constant.
-For an observation time scale of the order of one second, the crossover size typically occurs for a particle diameter of about $a \approx 1 \mu{\rm m}$.
+When the typical size $a$ of colloidal particles increases, Brownian motion becomes negligible and thermal fluctuations are less relevant.
+This is because the typical time scale for a Brownian particle to diffuse over a distance comparable to its own size scales as $a^2/D_0$, where $D_0$ is the single-particle diffusion constant.
+For an observation time scale of the order of 1 second, the crossover typically occurs for a particle diameter of about $a \approx 1~\mu{\rm m}$.

-Non-Brownian suspensions of soft particles, such as foams and large emulsion droplets, become solid when the density is increased above a critical packing fraction, which now corresponds to a genuine ``jamming transition''; in that case, glassy dynamics is not observed.
-For soft repulsive spherical particles in three dimensions, the transition takes place near the random close packing density, $\phi_J \approx 0.64-0.66$.
+Non-Brownian suspensions of soft particles, such as foams and large emulsion droplets, become solid when the density is increased above a critical packing fraction, which corresponds to a genuine ``jamming transition''; in this case, glassy dynamics are not observed.
+For soft, repulsive spherical particles in three dimensions, the transition takes place near the random close-packing density, $\phi_J \approx 0.64-0.66$.
 Apart from experimental difficulties, an important source of the uncertainty concerning the jamming density is size polydispersity.
 It is empirically found that $\phi_J$ increases systematically with the size polydispersity of the sample~\cite{Torquato:2010,Hermies:2009}.

+In contrast with the glass transition, thermal fluctuations play strictly no role in this process, and the emergence of solid behavior can be obtained in model systems directly at $T=0$.
+If the packing fraction is large enough, non-Brownian particles come into contact, and possibly deform, therefore supporting local stresses.
+The key concept for jamming is the existence of a sufficiently large number of contacts between the particles such that mechanical equilibrium can be maintained throughout the sample~\cite{vanHecke:2010}, but the detailed nature of this geometrical transition is different from a simple percolation transition.